 (in the middle of the month)

 Any subsequent charges added to your student account are billed in full and are due on the 10th of the following month (or the following business day if the 10th falls on a weekend or University holiday).
-CSU does not offer a payment plan.

 The University will assess a 1.5% per month late charge on the past due amount if payment does not arrive by the due date or if payment does not cover the total amount due.
 If your CSU account becomes delinquent at any time, you are responsible for paying any late payment charges, collection agency fees up to 40% of the debt, and all costs and expenses including reasonable attorney fees that CSU incurs in its collection efforts.
 The University will not register a student, confer a degree, nor provide official transcripts to any student or former student who has past due financial obligations to the University.